May 15. • 8 min read

 With so many AI & marketing automation tools available, though, it might be a good idea to take an omnichannel approach and distribute your content also beyond social media.
 For instance, by using web push notifications you can target the right audience that might actually be interested in certain pieces of your content.
 The solutions offered by PushPushGo serve as a good example – not only can you drive more traffic to your blog or website but also tailor the content recommendations to specific readers.

-The use of automation and artificial intelligence in social media & content marketing
+The use of automation and artificial intelligence

-It’s clear to see that content marketing becomes more and more affected by technology.
+It’s clear to see that social media and content marketing becomes more and more affected by technology.
 And it doesn’t necessarily have to be a bad thing.
 By using brilliant marketing tools, you can save time, effort and money – especially since collecting and analysing data, as well as effective content creation and distribution are now easier than ever.

 Even though machine learning is now widely used in marketing, it’s worth keeping in mind that an experienced content marketer should still remain in charge of the overall strategy, and pretty much all the marketing efforts.
 Automation and AI-based tools will not be entirely responsible for drawing conclusions from the available data and acting upon them any time soon, not to mention creating well-written and engaging content.
 That’s precisely why smart content marketing can’t be performed entirely by machines – and rightly so.